 How To Prevent Electric Shock Drowning

 If you feel a tingle, stop!
 Swim away from the dock since it could be the source of electricity.
+Got questions about electric shock drowning?
+We have answers!
+Find them here!

 More and more docks have electrical features, frequently involving a mix of professionally installed and DIY equipment like lighting, boat lifts, refrigerators, televisions, and more.
 The ESD threat is increasing as dock electrification becomes more prevalent.
 It's difficult to assess the exact number of drownings each year because electricity in water can be an intermittent problem and is difficult to identify.
 ESD drownings are frequently categorized as unexplained, and sometimes the victim is even blamed.